 I have taken years to come to realize my own bent toward political partisanship and cultural bias that stood at odds with the Gospel.
 I am still in the process of having my mind renewed and guided solely by Scripture and the Holy Spirit, to the extent I am able to quiet my own thoughts and hear His still small voice.

-It took me years to realize I had thorns growing up with the plant growing from the seed planted years ago by the Holy Spirit, threatening to choke out the life of God in it.
-So many worries and concerns, distractions and passions, busyness and preoccupation on things that are of this world were tangled up with the life God was trying to water and grow in my spirit that it became difficult to tell the thorns from the plant.
+It took me years to realize I had thorns growing up around the faith that was planted in me from seed many years ago by the Holy Spirit, threatening to choke out the life of God in me.
+Many worries and concerns, distractions and passions, busyness and preoccupation on things that are of this world easily begin to suffocate the life God is trying to water and grow in my spirit.
+Over time, it becomes difficult to tell the tares from the wheat.

-The wheat and tares grow up so closely and intermingled with each other that the sower dare not try to separate them while they are growing, but the tares will be sifted out from the wheat when all is said and done.
-(Matthew 13:24-30) Still, we should ask ourselves will it is still called today:
+The wheat and tares grow up so closely and intermingled with each other that the sower dare not try to separate them while they are growing.
+In the end, the tares will be sifted out from the wheat.
+(Matthew 13:24-30) Thus, we should ask ourselves while it is still called today: